HewlettPackard/OpenShift-on-SimpliVity/README.md

 - 2 vCPUs
 - 4GB of ram
-- one disk, prefer thin provisioning.
+- One disk, prefer thin provisioning.
 50G is enough
-- guest OS family Linux/RHEL 7 64-bits
+- Guest OS family Linux/RHEL 7 64-bits
-- configure CD/DVD to connect to the RHEL7 ISO image at power on
+- Configure CD/DVD to connect to the RHEL7 ISO image at power on
-- take note of the name you give to the VM. (eg hpe-rhel760).
+- Take note of the name you give to the VM. (eg hpe-rhel760).
 You will document this name with the Ansible variable `group_vars/all/vars.yml:rhel_template:`

 Power on the template and connect to the VM's console

-- select the language
+- Select the language
-- installation destination: automatically configure partitioning
+- Installation destination: automatically configure partitioning
-- config network and hostname:  assign an IP address or use DHCP depending on your environment
+- Config network and hostname: assign an IP address or use DHCP depending on your environment
-- config time (prefer Etc/Coordinated Universal Time), configure ntp
+- Config time (prefer Etc/Coordinated Universal Time), configure ntp
-- software selection : base environment: Infrastructure Server, Add-ons for Selected Environment: Guest Agents
+- Software selection : base environment: Infrastructure Server, Add-ons for Selected Environment: Guest Agents
-- start the installation
+- Start the installation

 While the installation runs configure a password for the root account.
 You don't need to create a user account.

 Once the installation is finished, log in the VM (root account) and perform the following tasks:

-- change the hostname of the template giving it a name that you will recognize in your Red Hat Account (for example) :
+- Change the hostname of the template giving it a name that you will recognize in your Red Hat Account (for example):

   `nmcli general hostname hpe-rhel760`

-- register the system with the Red Hat portal and attach it to a subscription.
+- Register the system with the Red Hat portal and attach it to a subscription.
 You can do this using the following command if you have created activations keys:

   `subscription-manager register --org=<your_org> --activationkey=<activation key>`